The Copenhagen Book

 Sudo mode

 An alternative to short-lived sessions is to implement long-lived sessions coupled with sudo mode.
-Sudo mode allows authenticated users to access security-critical components for a limited time by re-authenticating with one of their credentials (passwords, passkeys, TOTP, etc).
+Sudo mode allows authenticated users to access security-critical components for a limited time by re-authenticating with one of their credentials (passwords, WebAuthn credentials, TOTP, etc).
 A simple way to implement this is by keeping track of when the user last used their credentials in each session.
 This approach provides the security benefits of short-lived sessions without annoying frequent users.
 This can also help against session hijacking.

 Session hijacking